 Xu Zhiyong was detained on February 15, 2020 during a “coronavirus prevention check.”
 After Xu’s family inquired as to his whereabouts and his status, police told them that he had been placed under “residential surveillance in a designated location” (RSDL) on the charge of “incitement to subvert state power” and denied the family’s request to visit him.
 Xu has been in incommunicado detention since February 15, having no direct contact with the outside world.

 Alongside Xu, his partner Li Qiaochu—a labor and women’s rights activist—was also detained in February 2020 and was held incommunicado by authorities, placed under RSDL.
 Li’s location, conditions of detention, and even charges against her had been unknown to her lawyer and the public.
 On June 18, 2020, Li was released on bail.

-On March 7, Xu’s family received notice that he faces charges of “inciting subversion of state power,” a criminal provision commonly wielded against peaceful dissidents, and that carries a maximum penalty of 15 years’ imprisonment.
+On March 7, 2020 Xu’s family received notice that he faces charges of “inciting subversion of state power,” a criminal provision commonly wielded against peaceful dissidents, and that carries a maximum penalty of 15 years’ imprisonment.
 On June 19, 2020, Xu was formally charged.
 In January 2021, authorities reportedly escalated the charge against Xu, who is now expected to stand trial on “subversion of state power.”
 The upgraded charge carries a potential sentence of life imprisonment, and it is widely expected that he will not receive a free or fair trial.